Eating Disorder Specialist · 25 years' practice · Doctoral research on eating disorders

 Eating disorders in men

 Men represent approximately a quarter of people with eating disorders, but are significantly underrepresented in treatment.
 The reasons are well-documented: the cultural framing of eating disorders as a female problem, the way male presentations differ from the clinical pictures that dominate public awareness, and the shortage of clinicians with genuine expertise in this area.
-Philippe Jacquet is the only clinician in Europe to have conducted doctoral-level research specifically on male eating disorders.
+Philippe Jacquet is the only clinician in Europe to have conducted doctoral-level research specifically on male eating disorders from an analytical psychology perspective.
 That specialism is not incidental.
 It is the result of sustained clinical and academic engagement with a population that has been poorly served.

 In men in particular, an eating disorder frequently sits beneath an alcohol problem, alcohol being, in effect, liquid sugar.
 Repeated alcohol relapse often resolves only once that underlying eating disorder is recognised and treated.